Our Work for People and Planet

 Our progress included:

-- Becoming a Global Alliance Partner for the Duke & Duchess of Cambridge’s Royal Foundation to support The Earthshot Prize, which announces its first awards this October.
+- Becoming a Global Alliance Partner for the Duke & Duchess of Cambridge’s Royal Foundation to support The Earthshot Prize, which announced its first awards last October.

-- Recommending how the UK government and businesses could reach Net Zero emissions ahead of COP26 this November.
+- Recommending how the UK government and businesses could reach net zero emissions ahead of COP26 last November.
 We supported public sector organisations in Wales on spending £2billion more sustainably.

 - Focusing on people and not-for-profit organisations, who benefited from grants to redistribute more surplus food to those who needed it the most.
 We also started to make WRAP the most diverse and inclusive organisation it can be.